The Rotary Club of Box Hill advises that applications for COMMUNITY GRANTS are now closed.

 BOX HILL VIC 3128

-Contact Ross McPhail on email [email protected] if you have any queries regarding the Community Grants Programme, or wish to submit an application or make an expression of interest!
+If you have any queries regarding the Community Grants Programme or wish to submit an application by email, please contact Rotarian Tim Lynn on email [email protected]

 COMMUNITY GRANTS PROJECTS: Selection Criteria